St Cuthberts (Craigleith), Edinburgh, Midlothian

 In the 1890s, St Cuthbert's became Edinburgh's Craigleith poorhouse.

-In 1914 the hospital was taken over by the Army and used for the treatment of Forces casualties.
+In 1914 the hospital was taken over by the Army and used for the treatment of military casualties.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.